 Joining the Choir as a Choral Scholar

 Choral Awards at all colleges are now made only to prospective undergraduate students who already hold an academic offer to Cambridge.
-As of January 2017 Emmanuel has rejoined the intercollegiate scheme through which most Choral Awards in Cambridge are made.
-Full details of this scheme, including advice about auditions, and information about the optional Vocal Assessment Day held each September, are on this page.
+Emmanuel has recently rejoined the intercollegiate scheme, through which most Choral Awards in Cambridge are made.
+Full details of this scheme, including advice about auditions, and information about the optional Vocal Assessment Day held each September are available on the University's website.

-The next auditions will be held on 20-22 March 2017, for entry in October 2017 (or, for offerholders with deferred places, October 2018).
-Once you hold an offer of an academic place at Emmanuel, please submit the application form by 15 February and ask your teacher or choir director to send their reference by 1 March (Word copies of both forms are available).
+The next auditions will be held in March 2018, for entry in October 2018 (or, for offer holders with deferred places, October 2019).
+Once you hold an offer of an academic place at Emmanuel, we will contact you with application deadline dates.
+Information about the Choral Awards is available online.

 University-wide open days for choral scholarships are held in April or May each year but the Director of Chapel Music, Mr Richard Latham, is glad to answer questions and to meet potential applicants through the year.

 Joining the Choir as a Choral Exhibitioner or Volunteer